 11.6.1.1 General behaviour

-The TLS session should keep active (and not released) when TLS alerts with warning severity are exchanged between local and remote TLS endpoints.
+The TLS session should be kept active (and not released) when TLS alerts with warning severity are exchanged between local and remote TLS endpoints.

 11.6.1.2 MG received TLS error alerts from remote TLS endpoint

 The MGC may subscribe to be notified about TLS warning error alerts via event mgea.
-Whenever the MG receives an incoming TLS error alert at warning level, it shall be notified towards MGC by
+Whenever the MG receives an incoming TLS error alert at warning level, it shall notify the MGC by:

 mapping the TLS error alert type to H.248 observed events parameter mgea/eat equal to “IANA registered codepoint”; and

-the tagging mgea/blaw equal to “remote”.
+tagging observed event parameter mgea/blai to equal “remote”.

 11.6.1.3 MG locally generated TLS error alerts and sent to remote TLS endpoint

-Same as previous clause 11.6.1.1, but a tagging mgea/blaw equal to “local”.
+As per the previous clause 11.6.1.2, but a tagging mgea/blai to equal “local”.

 …